alchemy-fr/Phraseanet-Docs/en/User/Guide/AdministrationUsers.rst

 The sign **i** indicates a secondary form.
 Click on the icon to display it.

-The headers on the columns are clickable.
-They allow to check or un-check the boxes on all the collections of a base.
+Headers on the columns are clickable.
+They allow to check or un-check the boxes on all the collections of a Phraseanet base.

 Viewing rights
 **************

-The first part and leftmost of the rights window :
+The first part and leftmost of the rights window:

-* **Access** to allow access to a Phraseanet Base or to the collection
+* **Access** to allow access to a Phraseanet Base or to a collection
 * **Active** to activate the user account.
 Unchecking the box allows to disable the user without loosing the settings.
-* **Baskets** to allow baskets creation.
+* **Add to baskets** to allow baskets creation and edition.
-* **Sub-definition** allows to view and download the sub-definitions of the class *Sub-definitions*
+* **Access Subviews** allows to view and download the subviews of the *Preview* class
-* **No Watermark** acts on the watarmarks applied on the sub-definitions of the image type documents.
-Check the box to delete the applied watermark.
+* **No Watermark** acts on the watermarks applied on the sub-definitions of the image type documents.
+Check the box to delete the applied watermark
-* Documents authorize the download of the original document
+* **Documents** authorize the download of the original document and sub
 * Order allows to order documents

 Other restrictive options exist :